Updated to reflect 2017-18 citizenship act changes

 This increased enforcement was introduced in the Protecting Canada's Immigration System Act, which was passed on June 28, 2012.
 This act amended the Immigration and Refugee Protection Act (IRPA).
 Prior to this amendment, it was a lot harder to get your citizenship revoked: only 60 Canadians total had their citizenship revoked between 1976 and 2011 under special provisions in the IRPA.
 With the new amendment, it is much easier for the government to meet the burden of proof required to get a conviction for immigration fraud.
 In 2017, further changes were made and, as of 2018, if the government is attempting to revoke your citizenship, you have the option of having the case decided in Federal Court.

-Though the Government of Canada was actively investigating over 3,000 Canadian citizens for immigration fraud in 2012-2013, to date about 300 people have lost their citizenship.
+Though the Government of Canada was actively investigating over 3,000 Canadian citizens for immigration fraud in 2012-2013, but to date about 300 people have lost their citizenship.
 Somewhat surprisingly, the number increased drastically after the Liberals won the 2015 election, despite tabling a bill to change the law.
 (This bill passed in 2017.)
 Fewer than 70 people lost their citizenship through this new law between 2011 and 2014, but hundreds have lost it since the Liberals came to power.
-However, the courts have struck down over 300 of those revocations due to various problems with the procedures.
+However, the courts have struck down 312 of those revocations due to various problems with the procedures.